taylor-brudos/yaml-compare/README.md

 # yaml-compare
-Python script to compare Github members with a membership.yaml file
+Python script to compare Github members/repos with the YAML files that are used with Docker/TFE for Github organization administration so that anything missing from TFE can be imported.

 STEPS: